 • Breaks and Job Rotation: Limit the time workers are exposed to noise and vibration by scheduling regular breaks and rotating tasks to reduce continuous exposure.

 By taking preventive measures, construction firms can protect workers from the long-term effects of noise and vibration exposure.
+For those experiencing hearing issues due to prolonged exposure, consulting an audiologist Los Angeles can provide the necessary assessment and solutions to address any hearing concerns.

 Conclusion: Prioritizing Health and Safety on Construction Sites